-House passes $25B in 'emergency' Post Office funding, Trump threatens veto
+House passes $25B in 'emergency' Post Office funding, White House threatens veto

 Legislation would reverse service changes, ban mail delays before 2020 election